fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 ### Replaced element

-The image element is a replaced element which means that the element is replaced by the resource pointed to by its `src` attribute.
+The image element is a replaced element which means that the element is replaced by the resource (file) referenced in its `src` attribute.

 ### Aspect Ratio

 You get an image’s aspect ratio by dividing its width by its height.

-An image which is 160px wide × 90px tall can be represented as 16:9, or 1.777.
+A 160px wide × 90px tall image can be represented as 16:9, or 1.777.

-It’s important to state that aspect ratio is an _intrinsic_ characteristic of an image – i.e. it is “part of the image” – therefore outside of our control as developers.
+Aspect Ratio is an _intrinsic_ characteristic of an image—i.e. it is “part of the image”—therefore outside of our control as developers.
 We can apply _extrinsic_ settings which change the dimensions of the rendered image on our web page, however its aspect ratio was determined when the image was originally created and cropped.

 ## Assumptions